Unicorn Plants: Growing a Garden Vegetable That WRITHES Isn't Astonishing.

 For a long time, I had no idea what the word "astonishment" meant.
 Don't get me wrong, I understood the definition of the word, however, I did not realize the meaning.

 What I mean is this: extraordinary things would happen from time to time.
-If, in the past, I witnessed a great sports upset or a drunken girlfriend suddenly recruited me to fight eight men for no reason, I would consider situations like that to be "astonishing."
+If, in the past, I witnessed a great sports upset or walked in on an aunt in the restroom, I would consider situations like that to be "astonishing."

 Then, I witnessed a childbirth (stay with me, Traveler).

 Have you ever seen a person pulled out of another person?
-I'm talking about a purple, naked, little person who looks like you being pulled from the gaping wound in the woman you love.
-When you catch a glimpse of your best friend's organs laying on a table in an emergency c-section, and you are not sure if you are there to actually meet death, or just nod at it as it brushes past in the hallway... your perspective -and time itself- shifts.
-When you realize that you are not there to be faced with the death of the two most precious people in your life, and you are handed a small, nude, and purple person who smiles at you...
-THAT is astonishment.
+I'm talking about a naked little person being pulled out of the person you love more than anyone else.
+When you are unsure if you are there to meet death or just nod at it as it brushes past in the hallway, when perspective -and time itself- shifts and you are handed a small purple person who looks like you… THAT, my friends, is astonishment.

 I have only been astonished once.

-You may be wondering why I am telling you all of this, traveller.
+You may be wondering why I am telling you all of this, Traveller.
 Please bear with me.
-If you listen, you can hear the point coming.
+If you put your ear to the rails, you can hear the point coming.
 Now, allow me to introduce you to a rather bizarre, proto-carnivorous, and useful plant.